Americans With Disabilities Act: Information for People Facing Cancer

-What does the ADA consider to be reasonable accommodation?
+What does the ADA consider reasonable accommodation?

 Reasonable accommodation is how an employer makes adjustments to a job that allow an employee with a disability to perform the essential functions of that job.
-But reasonable accommodation can start even before hiring; for example, it may be a change in procedure that allows a qualified disabled person to apply for a job.
+But reasonable accommodation can start even before hiring.
+For example, it may be a change in procedure that allows a qualified disabled person to apply for a job.

 - Providing equipment or devices, or adapting them so the person with a disability can use them